 Rupple Bascom and Ruth Bleier Professor Emerita, University of Wisconsin-Madison.

-Assistant Professor of Social Medicine; Director of Center for the History of Medicine, Harvard University
+Associate Professor of Social Medicine; Director of Center for the History of Medicine, Harvard University

 Resident, Yale University School of Medicine